-The Granite is like a CX (Cylcocross) bike but built for Endurance riding – the features that make this bike perfect for dirty distance racing, across varied terrain, also make it perfect for all-conditions commuting, but don’t take our word for it here’s what Bike Radar had to say.
+The Granite is like a CX (Cyclocross) bike but built for Endurance riding.
+Such features make this bike perfect for dirty distance racing, across varied terrain.
+Also, this bike is perfect for all-conditions commuting.
+However, don’t take our word for it.
+Here’s what Bike Radar had to say.

-‘The gravel grinder category is a tough one, as the bikes that fall into this niche are expected to perform on paved roads just as well as dirt, gravel, and any other other terrain you’d encounter as you leave the comfort of sealed roads.
+‘The gravel grinder category is a tough one.
+Specifically, the bikes that fall into this niche are expected to perform on paved roads just as well as dirt, gravel, and any other terrain that you’d encounter as you leave the comfort of sealed roads.

-the frame is alloy, though REID has employed subtle hydroforming that helps to stiffen up select areas, and allowing a bit of ‘give’ in others.
-Most surprising however is the carbon fork, complete with rack mounts, which shaves some grams off the front end, and does well to damp some of the vibrations coming through the bars.
+The frame is alloy, though Reid has employed subtle hydroforming that helps to stiffen up select areas and allowing a bit of ‘give’ in others.
+However, the most surprising feature is the carbon fork, complete with rack mounts, which shaves some grams off the front end.
+Moreover, it does well to damp some of the vibrations coming through the bars.

-Geometry wise the Granite is pretty relaxed with a long 1028mm wheelbase and slack 70.2-degree head angle.
-The more relaxed geometry slows down the steering a bit, and with a relatively low bottom bracket this is a bike that inspires confidence on rough-and-tumble unpaved descents.
+Geometry-wise, the Granite is pretty relaxed with a long 1028mm wheelbase and slack 70.2-degree head angle.
+The more relaxed geometry slows down the steering a bit.
+With a relatively low bottom bracket, this is a bike that inspires confidence on rough-and-tumble unpaved descents.

-When things get smoother the you could argue that the Granite’s handling comes over a bit boring, but this isn’t designed for performance riding – it’s all about sitting back and enjoy the scenery.
-Although it’s built for putting in long miles on unsealed roads, we think the Granite will do great service as a commuter, with the relaxed riding position and front and rear rack mounts making it ideal for your trip to and from work.
+When things get smoother, you could argue that the Granite’s handling comes over a bit boring.
+Nevertheless, this isn’t designed for performance riding.
+It’s all about sitting back and enjoy the scenery.
+Although it’s built for putting in long miles on unsealed roads, we think the Granite will do great service as a commuter with the relaxed riding position.
+Furthermore, front and rear rack mounts make it ideal for your trip to and from work.

-It’s the Continental 35c Cyclocross Speed tyres that bare the brunt of the bikes comfort, and the wide rubber takes the edge off the bumps as your ride over them.
-The file-tread tyres are ideal for gravel grinding as the minimal knobs don’t add much rolling resistance, but there’s enough tread, especially on the shoulder of the casing, to offer a bit of extra confidence on variable road surfaces.
-Despite the wide rubber, there’s plenty of clearance, and we’d say you can confidently fit up to a 40c model.
+It’s the Continental 35C Cyclocross Speed tyres that bare the brunt of the bike’s comfort.
+The wide rubber takes the edge off the bumps as your ride over them.
+The file-tread tyres are ideal for gravel grinding as the minimal knobs don’t add much rolling resistance.
+Nonetheless, there’s enough tread, especially on the shoulder of the casing, to offer a bit of extra confidence on variable road surfaces.
+Despite the wide rubber, there’s plenty of clearance, and we’d say you can confidently fit up to a 40C model.

 Disc brakes on a gravel bike are a given, and the TRP Spyre mechanical disc brakes brought the Granite to a stop with haste.
 Even in the wet and packed full of grime, the dual-piston design remained untroubled providing loads of power and good modulation.
-Given the price it’s no surprise to see front and rear quick-release skewers, but we had no trouble with brake rub, wheel alignment or flex under braking throughout our testing.
+Given the price, it’s no surprise to see front and rear quick-release skewers.
+However, we had no trouble with brake rub, wheel alignment or flex under braking throughout our testing.

-Shifting duties are left in the hands of Shimano’s entry level 8-speed groupset Claris Groupset, which still sees the older style Shimano shifters and gear indicators.
-When the road points to the sky, you’ll be thankful for the wide range 11-32t cassette, although with only eight speeds on hand there’s some pretty big gaps between gears which made for lots of back and forth shifting in an effort to find a comfortable cadence.’
+Shifting duties are left in the hands of Shimano’s entry-level 8-speed groupset Claris Groupset, which still sees the older style Shimano shifters and gear indicators.
+When the road points to the sky, you’ll be thankful for the wide range 11-32t cassette.
+Although with only eight speeds on hand, there are some pretty big gaps between gears which made for lots of back and forth shifting in an effort to find a comfortable cadence.’